yesnik/webdev-guides/it_terms.md

 - **Ethernet** - A popular network technology that enables data to travel at 10 megabits per second.
 Campus microcomputers connected to a network have Ethernet cards installed that are attached to Ethernet cabling.
 An Ethernet connection is often referred to as a "direct connection" and is capable of providing data transmission speeds over 500 Kbps.
+- **Exponential backoff** - Method that you should use to retry API request if you receive a 5xx response.
 - **FTP** - File Transfer Protocol; a method of exchanging files between computers via the Internet.
 Files can contain documents or programs and can be ASCII text or binary data.
 - **GPS** - Global Positioning System; a collection of Earth-orbiting satellites.
 In a more common context,